Arizona COVID-19 testing: A game of catch-up

 South Korea quickly enlisted industry and private health labs to ramp up to mass-produce the test.
 South Korea opened 600 testing clinics and dozens of drive-through testing sites so anyone with concerns could get tested.
 The single national health care system streamlined the process.

-The lack of test kits in the US has forced health officials to abide by guidelines that only individuals with severe symptoms, have been in contact with someone who has tested positive or who have traveled to affected areas are tested.
+The lack of test kits in the U.S. has forced health officials to abide by guidelines that only send tests to the state lab if a patient has symptoms or significant contact with someone who has tested positive.
 Private labs are also now doing tests, but most have backlogs.
 Often, it takes days to get results.

+However, the system has started to ramp up.
+Banner Health Systems this week announced it will start four drive-by test centers in Maricopa and Pima counties.
+People must still get an appointment to get a test and the health system is not disclosing the locations of the test centers.

 In the meantime, health officials are urging people with milder symptoms to stay home and phone in for advice from their doctor, since they don’t want people showing up at a doctor or hospital waiting room and possibly infecting others.